bwclovis-web/Kamelot-Cats/src/pages/cats/2019-08-31-test-kitty-kitty.md

 ---
 ![merlynn](/img/merlynn.jpg "merlynn")

 Merlynn is 3 years old and full of personality!
 I adopted her from friends who were fostering her.
-As a kitten her favorite pastime was climbing the curtains but as she's officially hitting adulthood she's a lot more chill and chill snuggly, as long as it's on her terms.
+As a kitten her favorite pastime was climbing the curtains but as she's officially hitting adulthood she's a lot more chill and snuggly, as long as it's on her terms.
 Favorite activities include playing with a feather copter toy, sunbathing, and waking me up in the middle of the night for pets.